 How to Store?

 One drawback to the serum is is that it is highly sensitive to air and light.
 Fresh vitamin C serum is clear in color or slightly cloudy whitish.
 When exposed to air and light it turns yellow or brown and loses about 60% of its therapeutic potency.

-The serum needs to be kept in an opaque air-restrictive bottle that help keep the formula stable.
-To keep your serum fresh and potent for longer, keep it in a dark place with the lid attached.
+The serum needs to be kept in an opaque air-restrictive bottle that helps keep the formula stable.
+To keep your serum potent and fresh for longer, store it in a dark place with the lid attached.
 The bathroom drawer or the fridge would be ideal places to store it.

 Don’t use the serum after its expiration date because it can cause more harm than good to your skin.

 Disclaimer: This post is for informational purposes only, and should not be used as a replacement for expert medical advice.